davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 :white_check_mark: **GOOD** This implementation won't result in thread-pool starvation since we're storing a task instead of the result itself.

-:warning: `ConcurrentDictionary.GetOrAdd` will potentially run the cache callback multiple times in parallel.
-This can result in kicking off expensive computations multiple times.
+:warning: `ConcurrentDictionary.GetOrAdd`, when accessed concurrently, may run the value-constructing delegate multiple times.
+This can result in needlessly kicking off the same potentially expensive computation multiple times.

 ```C#
 public class PersonController : Controller